nurmuhammet-ali/Larawiz/README.md

 ### Safety first

-Larawiz will automatically copy your `app`, `routes` and some of your `database` directories as backups every time you scaffold.
+Larawiz will automatically copy your `app` and some of your `database` directories as backups every time you scaffold.
 It only deletes the `migrations` folder.

-You can find it in your application default storage path under the `storage/larawiz/backups` directory, and copy them over your project file.
+You can find it in your application default storage path under the `storage/larawiz/backups` directory, and copy them over your project directory if you need.

 ## Generating your app